josephpal/cody-pp/README.md

 ## Quick start

 So far, no installation instructions are needed.
 Feel free to use the hosted demo.

-## Notification

-Neccessary C++ header files (e.g. "ft_ESP32_IOobjects.h") are not uploaded yet.
+You only have to copy the generated arduino c++ code in a new arduino sketch.
+Make sure the necessary headers - you find these files in the direcotry /lib - are included.